 Breakfast: make sure you have a good breakfast to start your day.
 Our favourite is oat porridge with a small dollop of jam or a slice of toast with cheesy scrambled egg.
 For myself if I’m being lazy, I have a slice of toast with tea and then coffee!

 Lunch: we keep it simple for lunch as the kids usually get involved.
-Recently we’ve been making easy egg-less fluffy pancakes – I will upload my recipe and photos on the blog shortly.
-There’s also a protein pancake recipe on this blog if you fancy something different.
+Recently we’ve been making easy egg-less fluffy pancakes (recipe here!).
+There’s also a recipe for ‘protein pancakes’ on this blog if you fancy something different.

 Dinner: Daddy P and I take it in turns but I would say 80% of the time, I’ll cook and he’ll clean because he’s the best at cleaning! 🙂 Our recent meals include salmon and dill quiche with salad, seafood and fish pie, easy macaroni cheese, veggie lasagne, and even fish stew!
 As Daddy P is pescetarian we don’t cook meat anymore – saying that I did make sticky soy and garlic glazed chicken wings the other day which was so tasty.

 If meal planning or coming up with new meals is really difficult, try to have at least one nutritiously dense meal a day.
 Papier have come up with some planning tips that might help: https://www.papier.com/thefold/articles/menu-planning-tips

 We try to get in our daily “together time”.
 This is any fun activity that we can do all together as a family.
 There’s also a weekly Sunday family rave courtesy of Big Fish Little Fish events at 2pm on Facebook Live so don’t miss that one!
 It’s pretty amazing.
 They put on an amazing show, we’ve been to a few family raves in person so it’s really nostalgic to watch them on Sundays.
 Also an excuse for us to make noise and go crazy with dance.